kromka-chleba/Exile/README.md

 CAUTION: _Some people may find parts of this game difficult or disturbing._

 ## Installation
-Installation from the Minetest `ContentDB` is preferred; just add it from the in-game menu.
+Installation from the Minetest `ContentDB` is preferred; just add _Exile_ from the in-game menu.

-If extracting manually, Exile should be in the `games` folder like so:
+If extracting manually, _Exile_ should be in the `games` folder like so:

 	Minetest > games > exile > mods/menu/.../etc.

 Since `0.2.3`, Exile requires `naturalslopeslib` (`nsl`).
 If you’re installing the source from `git`, you’ll need to install `nsl` as well.
 Extract it into the `Exile/mods/` folder or use `git pull --recurse submodules` if you have cloned the repository.